rehypejs/rehype-minify/packages/rehype-normalize-attribute-value-case/readme.md

 [![Backers][backers-badge]][collective]
 [![Chat][chat-badge]][chat]

-Normalise casing of attribute values.
+Normalize casing of attribute values.

 This optimizes for repetition-based compression (such as GZip).